 - CE or UKCA marked equipment

-- A supplier with product support and availability
+- Supplier product support and availability